diegovdev/user-feedback/README.md

 * `./database/run-migrations.sh` will run all the migrations that were still not ran in the database.

 #### Performance:
 For this solution to have good performance I believe the most critical focus is on storage and data filtering.
-Since rating filtering is expressly required I would add an index in the "rating" column of the Feedbacks table.
+Since rating filtering is expressly required I would add an index in the "rating" column of the Feedbacks table to increase performance on the search query if needed.

+## Documentation
+I documented a few classes as sample, for instance the class [MySqlDS.js](https://github.com/sapeish/user-feedback/blob/master/engine/datastore/mysqlDS.js).
+I used Javadoc style comments that later can be used to generate a documentation page using tools like [JSDoc](http://usejsdoc.org/).